LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-24-Windows-setting-you-should-enable.md

 And that's it.

-## What you can do to help make this the default Windows feature.
+## What you can do to help make this the default Windows feature?

 Won't be suprised if business and governments are asking Microsoft to default this feature in Windows.
 I actually gave them feedback on there [Consumer Feedback Australia](https://www.microsoft.com/en-au/microsoftfeedback/) webpage.